 Data protection principles

 Personal data must be processed lawfully and be collected only for specified, explicit purposes.
-Collected data has to be minimised, accurate and kept up to date.
+Collected data has to be minimized, accurate and kept up to date.
 It needs to be processed in a manner that ensures appropriate security and protection against:

-In case of a data breach, Company will have to notify the supervisory authority and the affected individuals within 72 hours from the breach occurrence.
+In case of a data breach, the Company will have to notify the supervisory authority and the affected individuals within 72 hours from the breach occurrence.
 Such a scenario might result in fines up to 20 million EUR or 4% of their annual turnover, which the Company would have to suffer.